 The Major in Classics is very flexible, allowing students the opportunity to study the languages and cultures of related Mediterranean societies of the ancient Near East, as well as to take courses in Philosophy, Religious Studies, Literature, History, History of Art, and Humanities.
 All options of the major are designed to help students understand the foreign cultures that are the ancient past, while at the same time providing a new way of looking at their own, modern world.

 The Department offers three majors: Classics (Latin and Greek, Latin only, Greek only) Classical Civilization; and Ancient and Modern Greek.
 Each is a liberal arts major with enormous potential for the pursuit of interdisciplinary interests.
 Students are trained to develop powers of critical analysis in studying the important periods and major authors of Greek and Roman literature.
 The art, history, and cultures of the ancient world are studied for their intrinsic value, their historical significance, and their power to illuminate problems confronting contemporary society.
 Students gain a sense of historical perspective on both the differences and the continuities between contemporary and ancient cultures.
-Please take the time to explore these pages and to read about the wealth of courses on offer (opens as PDF).
+A list of courses currently on offer is on the menu to the left.

 The Department is fortunate to enjoy the benefits of generous past bequests in support of the study of the ancient world: students may compete for translation prizes in Latin and Greek as well as for scholarships for summer travel (with priority given to Classics majors doing fieldwork or research).